jon-jacky/home/commonplace.txt

-oCommonplace Book: a book into which notable extracts from other works are copied for personal use.
+Commonplace Book: a book into which notable extracts from other works are copied for personal use.

 Begun November 2016.